datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

    :align: right
    :scale: 45 %

-   Figure A – Global Symbol.
+   Figure of a Global Symbol.

 What are Globals?